 Skip to Content

-Applications for admission are accepted throughout the year, with a target date of December 31 for completed applications.
+Applications for admission are accepted throughout the year, with a target date of December 21 for completed applications in the Department of Microbiology.
 Normally, students are admitted for the fall semester.
 To be considered for admission, applicants must have a bachelor's degree with a good academic record in biology, chemistry, mathematics, and physics.
 Applicants should have at least a 3.0 grade point average and creditable scores on the Graduate Record Examinations (GRE).

 Applicants to the Microbiology graduate program are required to submit the FREE Preliminary Application.
 The preliminary application saves you time and money while streamlining the admissions process for 11 biomedical PhD training programs, including the Department of Microbiology.
 You will receive a username and password that will allow you to return to work on your preliminary application over several sessions.
 Your information is transmitted through a secure server and is kept confidential until you submit your application.
 There is no application fee.

 A preliminary application will be evaluated when the following items have been completed: